 Cornrowed Finger Waves

 Cornrowed finger waves is a fun braid design that mixes waves from the roaring 20s era and braids.
-A stunning design like this is executed with small scalp braids and precise hair parting, techniques held by experienced hair braiders.
-Have fun with this style by adding some color braid hair, too!
+A stunning design is executed with small scalp braids and precise hair parting, techniques held by experienced hair braiders.
+Have fun with the finger wave style by adding some color braid hair, too!

 Blonde Vintage Waves